Fatland

-The farmhouse was demolished about 1843, and the mansion was completed on its site about 1845.
+The farmhouse was demolished about 1843, and the mansion built on its site was completed about 1845.
 The Wetherill Family owned the property for 121 years—1825 to 1946.
 A private cemetery contains the graves of some of Fatland's owners, and of Free Quakers who supported the Revolutionary War.

 Fatland Farm

 The Perkiomen Creek empties in to the Schuylkill River just north of Valley Forge.
 The river curves in an oxbow and forms a peninsula with the creek.
 Early settlers called the area the "Fatlands of Egypt" because of its frequent flooding and rich alluvial soil.

 James Morgan dammed the creek and built a grist mill and miller's house on the north side of the Perkiomen Peninsula in 1749.
 He built the country seat "Mill Grove" in 1762.
 In a February 28, 1771 advertisement in The Pennsylvania Gazette, he announced the upcoming auction of two adjacent properties, Fatland Farm and Mill Grove Farm:To be sold at public venue on the 4th day of March, upon the premises, if not sold before at private sale, by the subscriber, in Providence township, Philadelphia county, two valuable plantations, one of which consisting of 300 acres (Fatland farm), bounding near a mile on the Schuylkill river, whereas a good shad fishery; it also bounds the lands of Henry Pawling, Esq., and extends along the same to the Perkiomen; there are about 150 acres cleared, 20 whereof are good watered meadow and a great quantity more may be made; the woodland well timbered and the whole well watered, with the conveniency of watering every field on the plantation; there is a good stone dwelling house, brew house, with a large frame barn, three good bearing apple orchards, with a large peach orchard bearing plentifully.
 The other contains 250 acres [Mill Grove Farm] ..."

 This auction took place, but neither property sold.
 Instead, James Vaux (1748–1842) purchased Fatland Farm by private sale more than a year later, on June 18, 1772.